AndreySosnovyy/flutter_pin_code_ui/README.md

 ### Customization

+`PinIndicator` widget has 2 constructors: default one and `PinIndicator.builder`.
-There are 2 widgets to layout Pin Indicator in your apps: `PinIndicator` and `PinIndicatorBuilder`.
-They have mostly the same set of parameters, the main difference is that by using Builder version you can provide any widgets as items.
+They have mostly the same set of parameters, the main difference is that by using `.builder` version you can provide any widgets as items.
 So it more customizable.
-If you don't need this customization level, just use `PinIndicator`.
-It provides simple items that can be decorated with Flutter's `BoxDecoration`.
+If you don't need this customization level, just use default one.
+It provides simple items that can be decorated with Flutter's`BoxDecoration`.

-- **Items** inside both `PinIndicator` and `PinIndicatorBuilder` have 4 states: **Default** represents not entered PIN code digits, **Input** represents entered PIN code digits, **Error ** indicates that there is something wrong happened (wrong PIN entered), **Success** indicates that user entered correct PIN code.</br>
+- Items inside `PinIndicator` have 4 states: *Default* represents not entered PIN code digits, *Input* represents entered PIN code digits, *Error* indicates that there is something wrong happened (wrong PIN entered), *Success* indicates that user entered correct PIN code.</br>
   So there are 4 different parameters to customize your Pin Indicator.</br>
-  For **PinIndicatorBuilder** 4 required parameters: `defaultItemBuilder`, `inputItemBuilder`, `errorItemBuilder` and `successItemBuilder`.</br>
+  For .builder constructor there are 4 required parameters: `defaultItemBuilder`, `inputItemBuilder`, `errorItemBuilder` and `successItemBuilder`.</br>
-  For **PinIndicator**: `defaultDecoration`, `inputDecoration`, `errorDecoration` and `successDecoration`.
-These parameters are not required.
+  For default constructor there are 4 optional parameters: `defaultDecoration`, `inputDecoration`, `errorDecoration` and `successDecoration`.
+  These parameters are not required!
 If not provided, pre-made decorations will be used instead.</br>
+- `controller` – your instance of `PinIndicatorAnimationController` class for managing animations if needed.
 - `length` is total number of digits in PIN code.
 It can be anything starting from 3, but usually it is 4, 5 or 6.
 - `currentLength` represents number of already entered digits by user.
 - `isError` – error state enabler.
 - `isSuccess` – success state enabler.
 - `spacing` – distance between items.
 - `size` – size of item.
-It resizes items for `PinIndicator`, but for `PinIndicatorBuilder` it used in some calculations for animations.
+It resizes items for `PinIndicator` (there is no such parameter for .builder constructor).
 - `loadingCollapseAnimationChild` – widget used in Loading Collapse animation.
 - `successCollapseAnimationChild` – widget used in Success Collapse animation.